FAQ list for LCD driver libraries

 Does the library support LCD-controller type ZZZZ?
 It is not mentioned on your web pages.

-New LCD-controller variants are constantly introduced on the market.
-To check if a new LCD controller is supported by any of the existing libraries you must compare the register layout and command set of LCD controller ZZZZ with the command and register set of the LCD controllers already mentioned on the web page.
+New LCD-controller variants are constantly being introduced on the market.
+To check whether a new LCD controller is supported by any of the existing libraries, you must compare the register layout and command set of LCD controller ZZZZ with the register layout and command sets of the LCD controllers already mentioned on the website.

 Please feel free to ask us about a specific LCD controller if you are in any doubt.

 Yes, it is extremely easy.
-Although the individual LCD driver library is highly optimized for a specific LCD controller family then the high-level software interfaces is the same.
+Although the individual LCD driver library is highly optimized for a specific LCD controller family the high-level software interfaces are the same.

-What is the difference between a "LCD driver" and a "LCD controller"?
+What is the difference between an "LCD driver" and an "LCD controller"?

-A "LCD driver" chip drives the SEGment and COMmon video scan lines connected to the LCD screen.
-The job for the driver is partly to convert the normal logic signal levels used by the processor system to the signal voltage levels needed by the LCD screen, and partly to ease update of a whole pixel matrix line at at time during the video scan operation.
+An "LCD driver" chip drives the SEGment and COMmon video scan lines connected to the LCD screen.
+The job of the driver is both to convert the normal logic signal levels used by the processor system to the signal voltage levels needed by the LCD screen, and to ease the update of a whole pixel matrix line at a time during the video scan operation.

 The software libraries can only "see" I/O registers and video memory in the "LCD-controller".
-Therefore it is the "LCD controller" type which decide which LCD driver library package to be used.
+So it is the "LCD controller" type that determines which LCD driver library package is to be used.

 Newer "LCD controllers" for smaller LCD screens usually have the "LCD driver" logic integrated on the chip.
-For instance all LCD controller variants in the KS07xx family.
+This is the case, for instance, for all LCD controller variants in the KS07xx family

-With larger displays it is common that only the "LCD drivers" are located on the display module.
+With larger displays, it is common that only "LCD driver" chips are located on the display module.

-The display module must then interface to a seperate "LCD controller" in the target system via a "LCD display bus".
-The "LCD display bus" provides video scan data and scan clock signals to the "LCD driver" chips on the display module (For instance 4-18 bit data bus, Frame-clock, Line-clock, Data-clock, etc).
+The display module must then interface to a separate "LCD controller" in the target system via an "LCD display bus".
+The "LCD display bus" provides video scan data and scan clock signals to the "LCD driver" chips on the display module (for instance, 4-18-bit data bus, Frame-clock, Line-clock, Data-clock, etc.).

 Our display has a "display bus" interface.